TykeComputing/lifeline/README.md

 Synopsis
 -------------
 Lifeline will be a 2D game and engine.
-What exactly the game will be is undecided at this point but once possible it will be rapidly prototyped and iterated on in engine.
+What exactly the game will be is undecided at this point.

 Goals
 -------------